junxit/us-congress-bills-115/metadata.md

 - 2017-09-12 — Referred to the Committee on the Judiciary, and in addition to the Committees on Foreign Affairs, Energy and Commerce, and Homeland Security, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2017-09-12 — Referred to the Committee on the Judiciary, and in addition to the Committees on Foreign Affairs, Energy and Commerce, and Homeland Security, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2017-09-12 — Referred to the Committee on the Judiciary, and in addition to the Committees on Foreign Affairs, Energy and Commerce, and Homeland Security, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2017-09-14 — Referred to the Subcommittee on Border and Maritime Security.
+- 2017-09-15 — Referred to the Subcommittee on Health.
+- 2017-09-21 — Referred to the Subcommittee on Crime, Terrorism, Homeland Security, and Investigations.
+- 2017-09-21 — Referred to the Subcommittee on Immigration and Border Security.
+- 2018-09-28 — Amendment (A001) offered by Mr. Marino. (consideration: CR H9377-9381; text: CR H9377-9381)
+- 2018-09-28 — Amendment agreed to by House: On agreeing to the Marino amendment (A001) Agreed to without objection.
+- 2018-09-28 — Committee on Energy and Commerce discharged.
+- 2018-09-28 — Committee on Energy and Commerce discharged.
+- 2018-09-28 — Committee on Foreign Affairs discharged.
+- 2018-09-28 — Committee on Foreign Affairs discharged.
+- 2018-09-28 — Committee on Homeland Security discharged.
+- 2018-09-28 — Committee on Homeland Security discharged.
+- 2018-09-28 — Committee on the Judiciary discharged.
+- 2018-09-28 — Committee on the Judiciary discharged.
+- 2018-09-28 — Considered by unanimous consent. (consideration: CR H9373-9381; text of measure as introduced: CR H9373-9377)
+- 2018-09-28 — House amendment agreed to: On agreeing to the Marino amendment (A001) Agreed to without objection.
+- 2018-09-28 — House amendment offered
+- 2018-09-28 — House amendment offered/reported by: Amendment (A001) offered by Mr. Marino.(consideration: CR H9377-9381; text: CR H9377-9381)
+- 2018-09-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-09-28 — Mr. Marino asked unanimous consent to discharge from committee and consider.
+- 2018-09-28 — On agreeing to the Marino amendment (A001) Agreed to without objection.
+- 2018-09-28 — On passage Passed without objection.
+- 2018-09-28 — Passed/agreed to in House: On passage Passed without objection.